AdrienTheDon/Evolutionary-structural-optimisation-algorithm/README.md

 **Code free to use, please cite the author according to the license !**

-It is meant to be used with the [Parallel computing toolbox of Matlab](https://fr.mathworks.com/products/parallel-computing.html) on multi-core processors.
-The code itself solves a Finite Difference approximation of the heat equation on unspecified shapes with a direct sparse solver.
-The test case converges in about one day on a desktop computer with 8 cores.

 ## Usage

 Run the Python implementation with: